Chapter Fifty Three IV

 Nikko, “Thank God.
 The last targets were boring.
 Daphne got to climb the ladder, too.”

 Janah, “No sympathy for Nishiko.
-You took off a thumb with your new toy, and used your sword to take another’s ear.”
+You took off a thumb and an ear with your new toy.”

 Nikko, “I didn’t get to have any fun with the third two.”